-Unfortunately for your team, it is not a requirement to pay them overtime on holidays.
-Nothing is stopping you from doing this if you’re feeling extra generous this holiday season, but that’s up to you.
+Unfortunately for your team, overtime pay on holidays is not required.
+Nothing stops you from doing this if you feel extra generous this holiday season, but that’s up to you.
 If you’re feeling more Grinch-like, no one can stop you from pinching pennies (or stop all of your employees from talking about buying you coal this year).

 What if I manage hourly employees?
 Do I need to pay them on holiday?

 If your team is primarily non-exempt employees (those who are paid hourly), then no, you have no legal obligations to pay them on the holidays.
 Again, if you’re feeling kind and want to, we’re sure they’d appreciate it.